(*Updated : Jan 2020)

-To exchange money, I always thought of searching online where I could score the best deal for my money but think about the hassle and time you have to put on it, plus me working every single day I only exchanged my money in the airport, the exchange rate was not too bad and it was still a good deal after all.
+When it comes to changing money, I always thought of searching online where I could score the best deal for my money but thinking about the time I have to invest in it.
+I only changed my money at the airport, the exchange rate was not too bad and it was still a good deal after all.

 - Vietnamese Dong is currency used in Vietnam